awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 # Working with parameter labels<a name="sysman-paramstore-labels"></a>

 A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
-When you modify a parameter, Systems Manager automatically saves a new version and increments the version number by one\.
+When you modify a parameter, AWS Systems Manager automatically saves a new version and increments the version number by one\.
 A label can help you remember the purpose of a parameter version when there are multiple versions\.

 For example, let's say you have a parameter called /MyApp/DB/ConnectionString\.
 The value of the parameter is a connection string to a MySQL server in a local database in a test environment\.
 After you finish updating the application, you want the parameter to use a connection string for a production database\.
 You change the value of /MyApp/DB/ConnectionString\.
 Systems Manager automatically creates version two with the new connection string\.
 To help you remember the purpose of each version, you attach a label to each parameter\.
 For version one, you attach the label *Test* and for version two you attach the label *Production*\.